Swayam4717/communication_support/docs/tester-install-guide.md

 ## Notes

 - Locked-device notification behavior is future work.
-- Guided Speech Practice selects a confident, non-ambiguous option but does not auto-send.
+- Guided Speech Practice validates the selected option's generated phrase and does not auto-send.
-- One-word options can match longer spoken phrases when the target word is heard as a whole word, such as `Water` matching `I want water`.
+- Speech sentence patterns are parent-controlled.
+If no pattern is saved, the app falls back to `I want {option}`.
 - Visual generation may use fallback/simple visuals; testers can keep them, remove them, or upload their own image.
-- Saved templates are local to the parent browser/device.
+- Saved templates are local to the parent browser/device and are not room-specific.
 - Uploaded personal/sensitive images should be avoided for pilot testing.